NagifiOthman/Robot_Automation/README.md

 ## 🎥 Learning Path

-Here’s the progression of topics I followed (based on the video series):
+Here’s the progression of topics I followed :

 1. Introduction to Robot Framework
 2. Installation of Python, PIP, and Robot Framework